worldviewer/react-worldviewer-prototype/README.md

 # The Backstory

+The rest of this document goes into the theory, history and experiences which led to this idea.

 ## Defining the Problem of Visualizing Scientific Controversies

 There have been many historical attempts at visualizing debate -- none of which having gained much in the way of widespread traction.
 In fact, it might be fair to call the documentation of argumentation visualization in ...